binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-20-scoping.md

 The *local* keyword declares *lvar* to be local to *outer_function*.
 When *outer_function* calls *inner_function* however, *inner_function*
-operates on the *lvar* in the closest enclosing scope, which belongs to *outer_function*.
+operates on the *lvar* in the closest enclosing *runtime* scope, which belongs to *outer_function*.
 As a result, *outer_function*'s *lvar* is changed to "two", and that's what *outer_function* echos.

-If you're careful, you can make sure that this never happens with functions you've written.
+If you're careful, you can make sure that your code never modifies the variables of functions which call it.
 It's harder to have that assurance with third-party code, however, and being able to use third-party code is part of what we're trying to accomplish.
 We'll address that more in a bit.

 On the other side of the coin, the called function also has a novel problem.
 Access to the global scope is not absolute like in lexical scoping.
 When trying to read or write a global variable, there is no way to tell whether you've just written to the real global variable, or a local variable of the same name in a caller's scope.
-Depending on the context of how a function has been called, which itself can vary from call to call, your function may or may not be able to pass information correctly via global variables.
+Depending on how a function has been called, which may vary from call to call, you may not be able to pass values correctly via global variables.

 Reconsider our code above.  *inner_function* had no idea which *lvar* it was modifying.
 If we didn't know about *outer_function*'s use of